Shed Cost Calculator

 | Metal / Steel | $500–$3,000 | 15–20 yrs | Watch for rust, re-seal annually | Budget storage, fire-resistant |

-| Engineered Wood (LP) | $2,500–$6,000 | 25–30 yrs | Paint every 5–7 yrs | Best wood look, less maintenance than solid pine |
+| Engineered Wood (LP SmartSide) | $2,500–$6,000 | 25–30 yrs | Paint every 5–7 yrs | Best wood look, less maintenance than solid pine |

-| Log Cabin Style | $5,000–$15,000 | 30–50 yrs | Stain/seal every 3–5 yrs | Aesthetic, rustic, premium backyard feature |
+| Log Cabin Style | $5,000–$15,000 | 30–50 yrs | Stain/seal every 3–5 yrs | Rustic aesthetic, premium backyard feature |

-Engineered Wood vs Solid Pine — The Real Comparison
+Engineered Wood vs Solid Pine

-LP SmartSide and similar engineered wood products have largely replaced solid pine siding for new shed builds.
+LP SmartSide and similar engineered wood products have largely replaced solid pine siding on new shed builds.
 Engineered wood is factory-treated to resist moisture, rot, and insects — the three things that kill pine sheds prematurely.
 It holds paint 2–3× longer than solid pine and the price premium is typically only 10–20% over standard pine siding.
 For any shed you plan to keep 15+ years, the upgrade is worth every dollar.

 Shed Foundation Guide

 The foundation is the most underestimated line item in shed budgets and the most consequential decision for long-term durability.
-A shed sitting on an inadequate foundation will warp, rot, and lose structural integrity within years — regardless of how well the shed itself is built.
+A shed on an inadequate foundation will warp, rot, and lose structural integrity within years — regardless of how well the shed itself is built.

 | Foundation | Cost | Best For | Lifespan | Notes |